 The best floor lamps bring light where you need it but also enhance your home’s décor and look gorgeous for years.
 More than just an accent light or a lamp that can create a cozy reading spot on the sofa, a well-designed floor lamp can instantly elevate the way a room looks and feels.
-To prove this point, we have gathered some of the most stylish and imaginative modern floor lamps we could find.
+To prove this point, we have gathered some of the most stylish and imaginative floor lamps modern spaces need.
 From iconic lamps that have made history to fresh twists on classic concepts or artistic explorations of materiality, these designs re-imagine the humble floor lamp as the centerpiece of a living room.

 As always, our selection is not focused on finding low priced items.
 We believe in good, high-quality craftsmanship and we promote buying products that work well and last for many years – often a lifetime.
 We also include timeless designs created by renowned or up-and-coming designers because we believe that only through good design we can achieve true sustainability. #lessbutbetter

 Before we begin, let’s go through some of the most pressing questions people have about floor lamps.

 What type of floor lamp gives the most light?

 If you want a floor lamp that is extra-bright, size often matters.
 Simply put, a larger lamp with an open shade will often provide more brightness than a smaller design with a shade that focuses the light to one spot only.
 Look for floor lamps with bright LED lights and large diffusers or with shades that allow the light to brighten a space from more than one direction.
 Keep in mind that opaque glass can soften the light and reduce its brightness.
 Dimmable designs also allow you to adjust the brightness of the light with ease.